The main legislation prohibiting cartel activity in Turkey is the Law on Protection of Competition No 4054 (Competition Law).

 There are also a number of bilateral agreements between the Authority and the competition agencies of other jurisdictions (eg, Romania, Korea, Bulgaria, Portugal, Bosnia and Herzegovina, Russia, Croatia and Mongolia) on cartel enforcement matters.
 The authority also has close ties with the Organisation for Economic Co-operation and Development (OECD), the United Nations Conference on Trade and Development (UNCTAD), the World Trade Organization, the International Competition Network and the World Bank.

 Although it is exceptional in practice, the Board may also initiate an in-depth investigation directly without a preliminary investigation.
-The Board opened a direct investigation in only a few instances such as the investigation against Türk Telekomünikasyon A.Ş.
-(2 October 2002; 02-60/755-305) and the ongoing investigations against food retailers Board started on 7 February 2019 (decision no 19-06/75) and wholesalers of fresh fruits and vegetables the Board opened on 21 February 2019 (decision no 19-08/108-M).
+The Board opened a direct investigation in only a few instances such as the investigation against Türk Telekomünikasyon AŞ (2 October 2002; 02-60/755-305) and the ongoing investigations against food retailers Board started on 7 February 2019 (decision No 19-06/75-M) and wholesalers of fresh fruits and vegetables the Board opened on 21 February 2019 (decision No 19-08/108-M).

 The investigation must be completed within six months.
 If deemed necessary, the Board can extend this period once, for up to six months.
 The relevant parties then have 30 days from the formal service of the notice to submit their first written defence.

-After receiving the parties’ first written defence, the Authority issues an 'investigation report' (equivalent of the European Commission’s statement of objections).
+After receiving the parties’ first written defence, the Authority issues an "investigation report" (equivalent of the European Commission’s statement of objections).
 After receiving the investigation report, the parties have 30 days to respond to the report (ie, the second written defence), which is extendable for another 30 days.
-The case team then has 15 days to respond to the parties’ second written defence (ie, the so-called 'additional opinion').
-The parties again have 30 days to reply to the additional opinion (ie, the third written defence).
+The case team then has 15 days to respond to the parties’ second written defence (ie, the so-called "additional opinion").
+Again, the parties have 30 days to reply to the additional opinion (ie, the third written defence).
 With the submission of the parties' third written defence to the Authority, the in-depth investigation process will be completed.